Herbert-0820/FinalProject/README.md

 and preliminary feature selection, including their decision-making process.

+ The Delay fligth can be reason of many features weather , distance , airline and airport.
+So , we use most of features to get more accuray perdicate .
- Since the predictions of  flight delays is defore announce on the departure boards. some of the preliminary feature are list below
+ Since the predictions of  flight delays is before announce on the departure boards. some of the preliminary feature are list below
  - OP_CARRIER  ( 18 Airline)
  - ORIGIN = Starting Airport Code